masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 #### What is Set vs Hash Table?

-Sets focus on storing unique elements and performing set operations, while hash tables store key-value pairs and provide efficient key-based lookup and manipulation operations.
+- Elements

+  - Sets only store distinct elements, whereas hash tables store key-value pairs.

+- Operations
+  - Sets provide operations specific to sets, such as set union, intersection, and difference.
+Hash tables, on the other hand, focus on key-value operations like insertion, deletion, and retrieval of values based on keys.

 #### When is better to use Set over Hash Table